moorepants/learn-multibody-dynamics/lagrange.rst

 We call the block matrix called the extended mass matrix, and the vector on the right hand side the extended dynamic bias.

-With these equations, it is possible to solve for :math:`\ddot{\bar{q}}` and :math:`\lambda`.
+With these `n + m + M` equations, it is possible to solve for :math:`\ddot{\bar{q}}` and :math:`\lambda`.
 It is therefore possible to integrate/simulate the system directly.
 However, because only the second derivative of the constraint is satisfied, numerical errors can build up, so the constraint is not satisfied.
+It is better to use a differential algebraic solver, as discussed in :ref:`Equations of Motion with Holonomic Constraints`.
+See `the scikit.ode documentation`_ for a worked example.

-It is better to use a differential algebraic solver, as discussed in `Equations of Motion with Holonomic Constraints`_.
+.. _`the scikit.ode documentation`: https://github.com/bmcage/odes/blob/master/ipython_examples/Planar%20Pendulum%20as%20DAE.ipynb

 The method of the Lagrange multiplier can of course also be used within Kane's method.
-However, it results in a larger system of equations, which is why the elimination approach is often preferred there.
+However, it increases the number of equations, which is why the elimination approach is often preferred there.
 An exception being scenarios where the constraint force itself is a useful output, for instance to check no-slip conditions in case of limited friction.